okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## App description guidelines

-After your integration is published, the content in the OIN Manager **General Settings** > **App description** field is displayed on the Integration detail page under the **Overview** heading.
+The content in the OIN Manager **General Settings** > **App description** field is displayed on the Integration detail page under the **Overview** heading for your published integration.
 Descriptions must be less than 1024 characters and should describe the value that you provide to customers by partnering with Okta.
 See an app description example in this [Integration detail page](https://www.okta.com/integrations/servicenow-ud/).

 ## Use case guidelines